pkp/omp-user-guide/en/chapter5/production.md

 You will need to choose the recipients, add a subject line, and compose a message.
 You also have the option of attaching a file.
 Hit the *OK* button to create the discussion and inform the recipients.

-**Copyedited**: The final copyedited files are listed here.
+**Publication Formats**: The final production files are listed here.

-**Send to Production**: Use this button to move the copyedited files (see previous) to the Production stage.